The-Blockchain-Company/bcc-node/README.rst

   external processes that communicate with the node via local IPC.

 Network Configuration, Genesis and Topology Files - THIS LINK IS NOT VALID.
-FOR A DEMO SEE HTTPS://HYDRA.QUANTUMONE.NETWORK
 =================================================

 The latest supported networks can be found at `<https://hydra.quantumone.network/job/Bcc/bcc-node/bcc-deployment/latest-finished/download/1/index.html>`_